okta/okta.github.io/_source/_posts/2018-11-19-build-crud-spring-and-vue.md

 This tutorial did quite a lot. you built a Vue.js client application and a Spring Boot rest service, using them to demonstrate a fully functioning CRUD application.
 You also added authentication using Okta and the Okta Vue SDK.

-If you’d like to dig a little deeper, take a look at [the Okta Vue SDK project page](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-vue).
+If you'd like to dig a little deeper, take a look at [the Okta Vue SDK project page](https://github.com/okta/okta-oidc-js/tree/master/packages/okta-vue).

-The Spring Boot rest service used Spring Data’s JPA implementation to persist data based on a Java class.
+The Spring Boot rest service used Spring Data's JPA implementation to persist data based on a Java class.
 Spring Data and JPA is a super deep area, and [the Spring docs on it](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/) are a great place to learn more.

 Okta also has a number of other great related tutorials.
 [Build a Basic CRUD App with Angular 5.0 and Spring Boot 2.0](/blog/2017/12/04/basic-crud-angular-and-spring-boot)